Seabrook History, Family Crest & Coats of Arms

 - Dorothy Seabrook, aged 29, who settled in America from London, England, in 1907

-- Edna May Seabrook, aged 3, who emigrated to the United States, in 1907
+- Edna May Seabrook, aged 3, who immigrated to the United States, in 1907

-- Flora Mary Seabrook, aged 36, who emigrated to America from Chelmsford, England, in 1909
+- Flora Mary Seabrook, aged 36, who immigrated to America from Chelmsford, England, in 1909

-- Esther M. Seabrook, aged 20, who emigrated to the United States, in 1910
+- Esther M. Seabrook, aged 20, who immigrated to the United States, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)